EternityForest/KaithemAutomation/help.md

 #### kaithem.web.goBack()

 When called from code embedded in an HTML page, raises an interrupt causing an HTTP redirect to the previous page to be sent.
 Useful for when you have a page that is only used for it's side effects.

+#### kaithem.web.goto(url)

+When called from code embedded in an HTML page, raises an interrupt causing an HTTP redirect to the previous specified url to be sent.

 #### kaithem.web.user()